 Spring is upon us with gradually rising temperatures and longer and brighter days.
-The ongoing COVID-19 pandemic, however, is forcing us to revise our spring plans and routines, limit social contact and stay at home.
-There are still many ways to welcome the much-anticipated change of season and the new beginnings it typically brings.
+The pandemic may be forcing many to revise their spring plans and usual routines, but there are still many ways to welcome the much-anticipated change of season and the new beginnings it typically brings.

 The shop picks the best lifestyle design products from both iconic and less-known brands and spreads them across the globe to over 180 countries.
 For inspiration, have a gander at Design Stories, Finnish Design Shop’s own online magazine.